krisrak/appframework-templates/README.md

 SideMenu App
 -
-This template can be used for simple app with side menu that can be opened to switch views, for creating applications similar to Youtube App or Gmail app.
+This template can be used for simple app with side menu that can be opened to switch views, this template can be used for creating applications similar to __Youtube app__ or __Gmail app__.

 &rarr; [__Demo__](http://htmlpreview.github.io/?https://raw.github.com/krisrak/appframework-templates/master/template-SideMenuApp.html) &rarr; [Code](https://github.com/krisrak/appframework-templates/blob/master/template-SideMenuApp.html)